AzemaBaptiste/azema.tech/content/cv.md

 *2018 > Current*
 ### Datamart and IA
-Creation from scratch of a datamart with 2 machine learning models deployed to production - 8 developers
+Creation from scratch of a datamart with 2 machine learning models deployed to production - 4 data engineer, 4 data scientist

 > GCP, BigQuery, Composer, PubSub, Scikit-learn, Spark, Python, SQL